Kendra Lilly: Career

 Team McCarville reached the final in their first event of the 2024–25 season, losing to Japan's Miyu Ueno at the Mother Club Fall Curling Classic.
 They next played in the 2024 Stu Sells Toronto Tankard where they were taken out by eventual champion Kim Eun-jung in the quarterfinals.
 In November 2024, they won the Stu Sells Living Waters Collingwood Classic, going undefeated to claim the title.
 At the 2025 Northern Ontario Women's Curling Championship, the team finished the round robin in a three-way tie for first place.
 After beating Robyn Despins in the semifinal, the McCarville rink scored one in the tenth end of the final to defeat Emma Artichuk 6–5, securing their fifth consecutive Northern Ontario women's title.
 This qualified them for the 2025 Scotties Tournament of Hearts which was played at the Fort William Gardens, adjacent to the Fort William Curling Club they curl out of.
 There, the team had a disappointing start, losing their first four games.
 They then won their last four games, however, it was not enough to qualify for the playoffs.
 A week after the event, the team announced Andrea Kelly stepped away from the team and returned to New Brunswick.

 Personal life

-Lilly is employed as an operations manager at DKB Financial Services Group Inc. Her brother is curler Evan Lilly.
+Lilly is employed as a Relationship Manager at Designed Securities Inc. Her brother is curler Evan Lilly.